Black tie: 20th century changes

 The earliest dinner jackets were of the same black material as the dress coat with one, two or no buttons, and a shawl collar faced in satin or ribbed silk.
 By the turn of the twentieth century, the peaked lapel was equally popular and the one-button model had become standard.
 When trousers were sold with the jacket they were of the same material.
 Edwardian dandies often opted for Oxford grey or a very dark blue for their evening wear.

-By World War I, the grey option had fallen out of favor but the "midnight blue" alternative became increasingly popular and rivalled black by the mid-1930s.
+By World War I, the grey option had fallen out of favour but the "midnight blue" alternative became increasingly popular and rivalled black by the mid-1930s.
 Notch lapels, imported from the ordinary business suit, were a brief vogue in the 1920s.
 A single stripe of braid covering the outseam on each leg was an occasional variation at first but became standard by the 1930s.
 At this time double-breasted jackets and white jackets became popular for wear in hot weather.

 Colour, texture and pattern became increasingly popular in warm-weather jackets in the 1950s.
 In the 1960s, these variations became increasingly common regardless of season or climate.
 Notch lapels were once again a fad.
 By the 1970s, mass-market retailers began offering white and coloured versions of the entire suit to its rental customers.
 The 1980s vogue for nostalgic and retro styles returned evening wear to its black tone.
-Notch lapels returned for good in the 1980s, and in the 1990s tuxedo jackets increasingly took on other traits of the business suit, such as two- and three-button styling, flap pockets, and centre vents.
+Notch lapels returned for good in the 1980s, and in the 1990s dinner jackets increasingly took on other traits of the business suit, such as two- and three-button styling, flap pockets, and centre vents.
 These trends have continued into the early 21st century, and midnight blue is now once again a popular alternative.

 Composition

 The dinner suit's accompaniments have also evolved over time.
-The most traditional interpretations of these elements – dress shirt, low cut waistcoat (in the "V" or "U" shape), black bow tie, oxford dress shoes – are incorporated in the black tie dress code.
+The most traditional interpretations of these elements — dress shirt, low cut waistcoat (in the "V" or "U" shape), black bow tie, oxford dress shoes — are incorporated in the black tie dress code.

 Unlike white tie, which is very strictly regulated, black tie ensembles can display more variation.
 More extensively, the traditional components for men are: